The following history report of the NYC Transit Police

 days a year.

-system this large and the amount of people using it, a Specialized
+a system this large and the amount of people using it, a Specialized

 Police Department was, and still is, necessary.

-The following is the story of the birth and the death
+The following is the story of the birth and the

-own private security personnel.
+but only their own private security personnel.

-their names having been taken from the NYC Police Department’s
+them, their names having been taken from the NYC Police Department’s

 November 17, 1933, six men were sworn in as New York State